minollisantiago/lazyllm.nvim/README.md

   },

   config = function()
-    local system_prompt = "Your are a helpful assistant." local lazyllm = require("lazyllm")
+    local system_prompt =
+      "Your are a helpful assistant.
+Always begin your answers with the following format: ### LLM RESPONSE: n/" local lazyllm = require("lazyllm")

     -- OpenAI Chat